sagemath/sagewiki_to_gh-2022-10-10/CodeSharingWorkflow.md

 - Because of the above, this workflow does not work well for objective 4
 - Introduces a bias toward the all-in-one development model

+A proposal `Features Trac:`

+To promote this work flow, we may have a public ''features trac'' similar to the current development trac.
+A ticket in the features trac keeps a Git feature branch that provides a feature, that is, special functionality that can be merged to the Sage core at the user's build time.
+The ticket is not reviewed (in the development trac sense) and its branch is not supposed to be merged to Sage.
+The user can select a feature set at his/her build time.
+Then "make-sage-with feature_set" will fetch the feature branches from the features trac and merge them with the master branch of the Sage core and start to make in the usual way.

+The features trac can provide

+- Description about the feature
+- Info about authors or maintainers.
+- Info about the latest Sage release with which the feature works.
+We may have "feature-bots" for doctesting.
+- Info about dependencies, that is, other features that this feature depends on.
+- Link to the host at which actual development occurs, like Github repos.
+- Branch name in a standardized format.
+Example: "feature/klee/rings/super_field" where "klee" is the author's id.

+Some remarks:

+* The feature branch should contain source code and documentation.
+The documentation may have links toward the documentation of the Sage core but not vice versa.
+After build, the user will have a single documentation as usual.
+* The features in the features trac are either orthogonal or competent to other features in their functionality.
+* Some parts of the present Sage library may be turned into features.
+For example, we may have "feature/sage/modular/abvar".

 Patch queue as used by Sage-Combinat between 2009 and 2013
 ----------------------------------------------------------